Partitioning: how to split data among multiple Redis instances.

 Data store or cache?

-Partitioning when using Redis as a data store or cache is conceptually the same, however there is a huge difference.
-While when Redis is used as a data store you need to be sure that a given key always maps to the same instance, when Redis is used as a cache if a given node is unavailable it is not a big problem if we start using a different node, altering the key-instance map as we wish to improve the availability of the system (that is, the ability of the system to reply to our queries).
+Although partitioning in Redis is conceptually the same whether using Redis as a data store or as a cache, there is a significant limitation when using it as a data store.
+When Redis is used as a data store, a given key must always map to the same Redis instance.
+When Redis is used as a cache, if a given node is unavailable it is not a big problem if a different node is used, altering the key-instance map as we wish to improve the availability of the system (that is, the ability of the system to reply to our queries).